Problem-based Learning

 6-Developing the action plan:

-Speaking English through authentic situations,
+Speaking English through authentic situations, guided and

-rules can't help learners to develop their speaking skill.
+learners to develop their speaking skill.

 7-Acting and assessing progress:

-We started our remedial work plan collaboratively
+We started our remedial work plan collaboratively through

-practice for learners to work in pairs to ask and
+to work in pairs to ask and answer questions through using

-acting, CDs, songs, music, games, realia and
+gestures, pointing, acting, CDs, songs, music, games, realia

-authentic material and situations.
+and authentic material and situations.
 Assessment went

 side by side.